arjanh79/AirFit/README.md

 ### v1

 **09-May-2025**
+- Increased default reps to 10 to reduce rounds of fine-tuning.

+**09-May-2025**
 - Implemented new loss and model evaluation functions for more predictable outputs.
 - Created a workout focused on maximizing heart rate and intensity.
 - Cleaned up WorkoutFactory.
 Organized imports and removed if block.